 Many manufacturers make zero-clearance plates for almost any model table saw.
 Should you choose to buy zero-clearance plates, remember to buy them designed for your exact model table saw, or else they may not fit.
 If you need a plate for every conceivable width that your dado blade can cut, you might end up buying quite a few plates.

-A more practical solution might be to build your own zero clearance plates.
-All you need is some plywood or MDF of the same thickness as your standard plate, and a band saw to cut out the zero clearance plate.
+A more practical solution might be to build your zero-clearance plates.
+All you need is some plywood or MDF of the same thickness as your standard plate, and a band saw to cut out the zero-clearance plate.

-To make a zero clearance plate, begin my measuring the distance from the top of the tabs in the throat of your table saw to the top of the saw table.
+To make a zero-clearance plate, begin by measuring the distance from the top of the tabs in the throat of your table saw to the top of the saw table.
 In most cases, this will be 1/2-inch or less.
-Then, find a piece of plywood or MDF of the same thickness (or slightly thinner—if the plate is thicker than the measured distance, the plate will stick out above the table top).
+Then, find a piece of plywood or MDF of the same thickness (or slightly thinner—if the plate is thicker than the measured distance, the plate will stick out above the tabletop).

-If you place the zero clearance plate into the throat at this point, you may have trouble getting it out.
-So, drill a 3/4-inch hole near the front edge of the plate (to the side of where the saw blade will cut into the plate) so you have a finger hole to remove the plate easily.
+If you place the zero-clearance plate into the throat at this point, you may have trouble getting it out.
+Drill a 3/4-inch hole near the front edge of the plate (to the side of where the saw blade will cut into the plate), so you have a finger hole to remove the plate easily.